#UI Extensions

 Every extension must have a folder in data/<user-handle>/extensions

-and have a manifest.json file which contains metadata about the plugin and a JS script file.
+and have a manifest.json file which contains metadata about the extension and a path to a JS script file, which is the entry point of the extension.

 display_name